Running isn’t just about running.

 If I begin my workout straight away and forgo my warm-up, my heart rate tends to spike more quickly than if I’m properly warmed up.
 (This is especially important to do before races!)

 If you ease into your workouts with a warm-up, you’ll see how you’ll be able to boost your performance in each training session you do.
-You’ll also reap the most critical physical benefit of which is becoming more resilient against injury.
+You’ll also reap the most critical physical benefit of which is becoming more resilient against the risk of injury.

 How much time do I need to warm up?

-I include 5 minutes of light cardio and 5 minutes of activation and dynamic stretching when I warm up.
-Then, I’m good to go!
+You can include 5 minutes of light cardio and 5 minutes of activation and dynamic stretching to warm up.
+You’ll be good to go!

 If you live in a colder climate, you may need a tad bit more time to heat up those muscles, so see how you feel, and if you need to extend your light cardio to 10 minutes, go right ahead!